-- make known for what candidate any voter has voted: - make known the state of the election, or give or pretend to give any information by which the state of the election may be known, before the close of voting.
+- make known the candidate for whom any voter has voted; - make known the state of the election, or give or pretend to give any information by which the state of the election may be known, before the close of voting.

-The scrutiny of the roll will be undertaken at the electoral office (Level 2, 198 Federal Street, Auckland), during normal office hours between Monday 19 September 2022 and to noon, Saturday 8 October 2022.
+The scrutiny of the roll will be undertaken at the electoral office (167 Victoria Street West, Auckland - entrance via Dock Street), during normal office hours between Tuesday 9 September 2025 and noon, Saturday 11 October 2025.

-The preliminary count of votes will commence once voting closes at noon on Saturday 8 October 2022 at the electoral office.
+The preliminary count of votes will commence once voting closes at noon on Saturday 11 October 2025 at the electoral office.

-The official count of votes will be undertaken once the preliminary count is concluded and the final result will be known on Thursday 13 October 2022.
+The official count of votes will be undertaken once the preliminary count is concluded and the final result will be known on Friday 17 October 2025.
 The official count will also occur at the electoral office.

-The role of scrutineers is to ensure that election procedures are undertaken correctly and that the count of votes is done fairly and reasonably.
+The role of scrutineers is to ensure that election rules and procedures are followed.

-Mobile phones are prohibited within the secure area where the count will take place.
+Mobile phones and any electronic devices are prohibited within the secure area where the count will take place.